Online Learning and Degrees for a Career in Psychology

-The Internet's created some significant changes in our world over the last fifteen years.
+The internet created many significant changes in our world over the last 25 years without a doubt.
 One of the most controversial (but potentially beneficial) changes is the advent of online learning.
 The concept is simple.
 We have the technology to talk to each other, see each other, and send information to each other over the Internet.
 Why not use that technology to make education more accessible, by extending it outside of the physical classroom?

 It’s a great concept, and it’s expanded educational opportunities for many people who previously weren’t able to go to school because of work or family commitments, or their location.
 However, it’s also driven the creation of many new schools, since eliminating the classroom and the dorms also eliminates one of the major challenges for starting a new university – getting the real estate.
 One of the missions of this website is to help you answer some of the central questions surrounding online education: